 2. Plywood

 For those on a budget, plywood is also a popular countertop material for campers.
-And just like with butcher block, plywood comes in numerous different wood types and colors to match a camper’s interior design color scheme.
+Like butcher block, plywood comes in numerous wood types and colors to match a camper’s interior color scheme.

 Pros: